MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage-use.md

 ## 2. Install library packages

-In your *requirements.txt* file, add lines for the client library package you'll use and save the file.
+In your *requirements.txt* file, add lines for the client library package you need and save the file.

 :::code language="txt" source="~/../python-sdk-docs-examples/storage/requirements_use.txt":::